atomist/sdm-pack-aspect/docs/developer.md

 This identifies Node projects, Maven and Gradle projects and Python projects.

-You can add more files to this list, or even implement your own `VirtualProject` finder by implementing the following interface:
+You can add more files to this list, or implement your own `VirtualProject` finder by implementing the following interface:

 ```typescript
 export interface VirtualProjectFinder {